jlaire/3M/README.txt

 TODO
 ====

-The database generation is very slow and overall the code could be more robust.
+The database generation is very slow. :( Leave it running overnight.